Volunteers on the Move

 Myers Inn Down Granville Street

 One of the oldest structure in Sunbury, the Myers Inn faces Sunbury Square.
 Enclosed in this structure is the first one room house of Lawrence Myers which may date to 1816 (when he co-founded Sunbury) and the two story stage coach inn built by Lawrence Myers in 1820.
-Both frame structures were enclosed into this large building by Jeduthan Skeels in the 1870's.
+Both frame structures were enclosed into this large building by Myers in 1825.
+Jeduthan Skeels added the balcony when he renovated around 1870.

 The property was purchased by the Hosea Hopkins at the turn of the century and became known as the Hopkins House which was run as a boarding house and later an apartment building.